Let’s cut to the chase.

 - Establish Autonomy.
 There are times teens may lie for no good reason other than to keep part of their lives to themselves, unencumbered and uninfluenced by the input of parents or teachers.
-This is complex, too: the developing autonomy is a good thing, but lying to reinforce the autonomy is not the most productive approach.
+This is complex, too: developing autonomy is a good thing, but lying to reinforce the autonomy is not the most productive approach.

-Now that we’ve reminded you what teens might lie about and why they might do it, it’s time to understand what steps you need take, how to take them, and how seriously you need take the very real phenomenon of teen lying.
+Now that we’ve reminded you what teens might lie about and why they might do it, it’s time to understand what steps you need to take, how to take them, and how seriously you need to take the very real phenomenon of teen lying.

 How to Handle Teen Lying